 There are many ways to contribute to scientific research.

-- Patient-Centered Research places the you at the center of the research process.
+• Patient-centered research places you at the center of the research process.
 You can be involved throughout the research process, from participating in patient surveys, to the formulation of research questions, to the dissemination of results.

-Sign up for NPF MyStudies to learn about trials in your area.
+Sign up to receive notifications about ongoing clinical trials in your area, right to your inbox